apache/camel-website/content/blog/2024/02/camel44-whatsnew/index.md

 The biggest new feature in Camel 4.4 is the introduction of [variables](/manual/variables.adoc).

-A variable is a key/value that can hold a value that can either be private per `Exchange`, or shared per route, or globally.
+A variable is a key/value that can hold a value that can either be private per `Exchange`, or shared per route, or per Camel context.

 With variables, you can now more easily share data between routes and/or globally.
-Variables is also readily accessible from EIPs and languages, just as message _headers_ or _exchange properties_ are.
+Variables are also readily accessible from EIPs and languages, just as message _headers_ or _exchange properties_ are.
 In other words, they have been added as first-class into Camel.